lal1020/pdfbox-ais-client/docs/configure-the-AIS-client.md

       # respective request.
       poll.rounds: 10
     signature:
+      # The standard to use for creating the signature.
+      # Choose from: DEFAULT, CAdES, PDF, PAdES, PAdES-Baseline, PLAIN.
+      # Leave it empty and the client will use sensible defaults.
+      standard: PAdES-Baseline
+      # The type and method of revocation information to receive from the server.
+      # Choose from: DEFAULT, CAdES, PDF, PAdES, PAdES-Baseline, BOTH, PLAIN.
+      # Leave it empty and the client will use sensible defaults.
+      revocationInformation: PAdES
+      # Whether to add a timestamp to the signature or not.
+Default is true.
+      # Leave it empty and the client will use sensible defaults.
+      addTimestamp: true
       # The AIS Claimed Identity name.
 The right Claimed Identity (and key, see below) must be used for the right signature type.
       claimedIdentityName: ais-90days-trial
       # The AIS Claimed Identity key.
 The key together with the name (see above) is used for starting the correct signature type.